Electric Bike Differences

 Class 2 – Throttle

 Under 750W, 20 mph limit, PAS and throttle

 The throttle propels the bike without pedaling.
-Similar to a motorcycle.
-You twist the hand grip or push on the thumb tab or button located on the handlebar.
+This is similar to a motorcycle.
+All you do is twist the handgrip or push on the thumb tab or button located on the handlebar.
 You can vary the amount of power and so the speed.
-Be careful the first time you try one of these.
+But be careful the first time you try one of these.
 They can have a very fast start!
 You can pedal for a boost and to extend your battery range.
 This type also is limited to 20 mph with varied regulations.
-Some areas may not allow the throttle control.
+Some areas may not allow throttle control.
 They can be dangerous – taking off too quickly if not careful or activated accidentally.
 Some may require a license.
 Do your homework for your area.
 Helmet required on age 17 and under.

 Class 3 – Speed Pedelec

 Under 750W, 20 mph limit by throttle, 28 mph by PAS

 While still considered a bicycle this type has a maximum allowable speed of 28 mph.
 While there is no license or plate required – a helmet is!
 It’s the law.
 And you must be 16 or older to use one.
 Again check your local laws for requirements to operate.